petermr/normami/BUILDING.md

 ## full build

-Make sure `cephis` is sync'ed with the git repo, rebuiltb and reinstalled.
+Make sure `cephis` is sync'ed with the git repo, rebuilt and reinstalled.

 This will clean, build, test and install `normami` in your personal `.m2` repository.
 ```